- What types of personal information BJE might collect;

 Management and Security of Personal Information

-BJE’s Office Manager is responsible for the management of personal information that we collect.
+BJE’s Business Manager is responsible for the management of personal information that we collect.

 BJE staff are required to respect the confidentiality of all personal information and the privacy of individuals, and we have directed our staff that personal information must be dealt with in accordance with this statement.

 BJE has security systems in place to protect your personal information from misuse, loss, unauthorised access, modification, or disclosure.
-Paper records are stored in locked compactuses while electronic records are stored on a secure network with password-protected access rights.
+Paper records are stored while electronic records are stored on a secure network with multi-factor autehication and password-protected access rights.

 BJE may also store personal information in the ‘cloud’, which may result in the information residing on servers situated outside Australia.